Co-ordinators of Studies

-- PSYC 313 Cognition and Neuropsychology (1st Semester)
+- PSYC 313 Cognition and Neuropsychology (Semester 1)

-- PSYC 325 Psychology in Legal Contexts (1st Semester)
+- PSYC 325 Psychology in Legal Contexts (Semester 1)

-- PSYC 328 Behaviour Analysis in Everday Life
+- PSYC 328 Behaviour Analysis in Everyday Life (Semester 2)

 Each student’s selection of papers must be approved by a Psychology-300 Coordinator at the time of enrolment.
 It is the responsibility of every student to ensure that the options chosen have been approved.
 Any change subsequent to approval can be made only with the approval of a Psychology-300 Coordinator.

 Fifty percent of the final grade in each paper (except for PSYC 310 Research Project), is based on internal assessment including essays, tests, project work, and laboratory reports, as assigned by the instructor at the start of the paper.
-PSYC 310 is 100% internally assessed.
+PSYC 310 is 100 per cent internally assessed.

 Students wishing to apply for entry into the postgraduate psychology programme may do so having satisfied the prerequisites for entry into Psychology 400.
 We highly recommend that students considering postgraduate study, including honours take PSYC 310.

 Students intending to apply to the clinical programme beginning in one year should do so by 20 October of the preceding year.
-Intending students should read the Postgraduate Diploma in Clinical Psychology handbook available from either the Administrative Assistant, Clinical Psychology Centre, Department of Psychology, University of Otago, PO Box 56, Dunedin 9054, or download a copy from our website.
+Intending students should read the Postgraduate Diploma in Clinical Psychology handbook available from either the Administrator Client Services, Clinical Psychology Centre, Department of Psychology, University of Otago, PO Box 56, Dunedin 9054, or download a copy from our website.